 “We teamed up with some talented creative professionals in Luxembourg, and out of a concept for a new type of campaign blending science communication and augmented reality grew ‘letzSCIENCE’: a campaign designed to be understandable for a lay audience, with a new technology, in an adapted, entertaining way.

 “For the main rollout of the campaign, we partnered up with IP / Tramedia, who from the start were eager to help make this pilot campaign a success – something connecting everyone involved in the project.” – Emily Iversen, Digital Communications Manager at FNR

 The bold graphic identity of the campaign (STUDIO Polenta) is underpinned by a flowing palette of hologram colours, reflecting the diversity of research topics in Luxembourg.
 Viewers of the AR experiences, created by Virtual Rangers, are invited to discover more on the dedicated mini site letzscience.lu (Cropmark).

-The letzSCIENCE campaign is live on 41 displays across the 11 stops on the tram network in Luxembourg City and Kirchberg from 30 July – 10 August 2020.
-The campaign includes promotional street events are on Saturdays, 1 and 8 August 2020, on the corner of Grand Rue/ Rue des Capucins in Luxembourg City, in front of ING, featuring the three experiences, a science memory game, and campaign giveaways.
+The letzSCIENCE campaign was originally live on 41 displays across the 11 stops on the tram network in Luxembourg City and Kirchberg from 30 July – 10 August 2020.

 Read more about the campaign on letzscience.lu

-Stephen Korytko (advertising consultant); STUDIO Polenta (graphic design); Cropmark (web design); Virtual Rangers (augmented reality).
+Stephen Korytko (advertising consultant); STUDIO Polenta (graphic design); Cropmark (web design); Virtual Rangers (augmented reality); IP (advertising partner).
 Special thanks to Luxvisual for the flexibility in the production of the AR posters.